CodeYourFuture/syllabus/docs/git/cheatsheet.md

 ## TODO

-- Decide what to do about the UI being different for the first repo
+- Decide what to do about the UI being different for the first repository
 - Tips on writing a good commit message?
 - Tips on understanding a diff?